Nashi Food!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Click to read my policy and more about affiliate links.

-Today I share with you an easy recipe to make and that uses the leftovers you have at home from pumpkin season.
+Today, I'm sharing an easy recipe that uses the leftovers you have at home from pumpkin season.

-• Have all the fall flavors in it, which makes it the perfect Thanksgiving breakfast recipe.
+• It has all the fall flavors in it, which makes it the perfect Thanksgiving breakfast recipe.

-You can also try this festive eggnog french toast recipe next!
+Have more leftover bread?
+Try this festive eggnog french toast recipe or this bread pudding recipe next!

 📋 Ingredients You’ll Need